-15.1.3 Starting a Simulated Cluster
+14.1.4 Starting a Simulated Cluster

-DUCC provides a start-up script in the directory ducc\runtime/examples/systemtest called start\sim.
+DUCC provides a start-up script in the directory \$DUCC\HOME/examples/systemtest called start\sim.

 WARNING: Cluster simulation is intended for DUCC testing, including error injection.
 It is similar to flying a high-performance fighter jet.
 It is intentionally twitchy.
-Very little checking is done and processes may be started multiple time whether it normally is sane to do this.
+Very little checking is done and processes may be started multiple time regardless of whether is sane to do this.